 The following study and attached studies illustrate the impact of shadows more than the proposed development at different time and monthly contervals.
-The conducted simulations were prepared by creating a digital tanondel of the proposed development and surrounding built context at true according to the proposed by the property of the area accomposed by Letter that the property of the area accomposed by Letter $\overline{\mathbf{A}}$ longitude and latitude coordinates of the area encompassed by Lady Hammond Road, High Street, Bright Place, and Normandy Drive.
+The conducted simulations were prepared by creating a digital tanondel of the proposed development and surrounding built context at true to provide and latitude coordinates of the area encomposed by Ledv $\overline{\mathbf{A}}$ longitude and latitude coordinates of the area encompassed by Lady Hammond Road, High Street, Bright Place, and Normandy Drive.